Home Security Defense Strategy: How to Prepare for an Intruder

 Your home is your safe space.
 You make memories and spend time with family there.
 It’s where you lay your head down at night to rest.
 You should be able to associate your home with safety and comfort.
 The last thing you want to think about is someone invading your home.

-If you’re looking for ways to be prepared in case of a break-in, a great place to start is a home defense strategy.
+If you’re looking for ways to be prepared in case of a break-in, a great place to start is a home security defense strategy, also known as “hardening” your home.

-Fortunately, property crime is down in America.
+Fortunately, crimes against property are down in America.
 According to the Pew Research Center, property crime rates fell 55% between 1993 and 2019.
 We could point to potential reasons for falling property crime rates, like increased home security and more advanced law enforcement technology.
 However, there aren’t any exact causes of these lower rates.

-However, break-ins still happen.
+However, theft of personal property still happens.
 In 2019 there were an estimated 6.9 million reports of property victimization in the United States.
 While there isn’t a sure way to stop an intruder, there are a few tactics you can use to protect your home better and defend your family.
-Keep reading to learn more about how to develop your home defense strategy.
+Keep reading to learn more about how to develop your home defense strategy and avoid theft of your personal property.

 You and your family’s presence is the most significant deterrent to intruders Burglars and thieves generally go for homes that appear to be unoccupied, which is why most home burglaries occur between 12:00 p.m. and 4:00 p.m.
 This is when people are at work or school, making their homes vulnerable to intruders.